The Berlin NGO Behind Kremlin Critic Navalnys Rescue - UrduPoint

 The Berlin NGO Behind Kremlin Critic Navalny's Rescue

-As outspoken Russian opposition figure Alexei Navalny arrives in Germany for medical treatment, a small Berlin-based NGO has been leading the charge to bring him from Siberia where he was lying in a coma after a suspected poisoning
+When outspoken Russian opposition figure Alexei Navalny was struck down with a case of suspected poisoning, it was a small Berlin-based NGO that led the charge to bring him to Germany from Siberia where he was lying in a coma

-Berlin, (APP - UrduPoint / Pakistan Point News - 22nd Aug, 2020 ) :As outspoken Russian opposition figure Alexei Navalny arrives in Germany for medical treatment, a small Berlin-based NGO has been leading the charge to bring him from Siberia where he was lying in a coma after a suspected poisoning.
+Berlin, (APP - UrduPoint / Pakistan Point News - 22nd Aug, 2020 ) :When outspoken Russian opposition figure Alexei Navalny was struck down with a case of suspected poisoning, it was a small Berlin-based NGO that led the charge to bring him to Germany from Siberia where he was lying in a coma.

 The Cinema for Peace foundation arranged for a medical plane that retrieved Navalny from hospital in the city of Omsk, landing Saturday in Berlin to transfer him to the German capital's renowned Charite hospital for treatment.